John and Gerry's Orchids of Britain and Europe

 Ophrys vetula

 O. vetula was first described by Risso from Alpes-Maritimes, France in 1844.
-It is one of the commoner members of the 13 strong O. tetraloniae group which take their name from the tetralonia genus of bee's that are the most significant pollinators of this family of Ophrys.
+It is one of the rarer members of the 13 strong O. tetraloniae group which take their name from the Tetraloniae genus of bees that are its most significant pollinators.
 The name vetula means elderly and refers to the specular pattern which was thought to resemble that of an old man.
-Clearly in 1844, imaginations were more vivid ?
+Clearly, in 1844, imaginations were more vivid.

 .